Chrischen79/Project-1/README.md

 ## Summary of the results
 The results show that it is possible to build a machine learning model to predict the listing price of properties.
 We expect the prediction error is ~$47.2.
 The model shows that the predicted price is much lower than the listing price for the expensive properties (>$423).
 ## CRISP-DM
 1. Business understanding - To build a model to predict listing price in Boston.
-There are several other questions.
+There are several other questions to be answered.
 See the blog.
 2. Data understanding - Airbnb Boston data
 3. Data preparation - see the blog and jupyter file
 4. Modeling - Random forest
 5. Evaluation - see the blog and jupyter file
-6. Deployment - predict listing price of properties in Boston
+6. Deployment - predict listing price of properties in Boston - see the blog and jupyter file